 Opposition amendments to a Treasury Laws bill added provisions dealing with access to justice for small business under consumer laws.
 The government acknowledged in the Senate that it didn’t have the numbers to resist the amendments, which were carried on the voices.
 By the time the amendments arrived in the House the government had decided to accept them.

-By contrast, the government’s Home Affairs and Other Legislation (Miscellaneous Matters) Bill 2018 passed both Houses with amendments the government continued to oppose.
+By contrast, the government’s Home Affairs Legislation Amendment (Miscellaneous Measures) Bill 2018 passed both Houses with amendments the government continued to oppose.
 On the final sitting day in 2018 the Senate had passed the bill with amendments about medical evacuations from regional processing centres (see Bulletin 331).
 When the Senate’s message was reported in the House on 12 February, the Government challenged the constitutionality of the amendments, citing limitations upon the financial powers of the Senate (as to which, see below).
 The Speaker left the matter to the House, which agreed to the Senate amendments with further amendments, including one intended to address the constitutional point.
 The various votes on the bill were carried with opposition members and most non-aligned members in the majority over government members, 75 votes to 74.

 It was widely reported that this was the first time that a government had lost a vote on government legislation in the House since 1929.
 The 1929 vote led Prime Minister Stanley Bruce to advise an election the following day.
 However, as seen on this occasion, such votes are not necessarily fatal: see House of Representatives Practice, 7th edition, pp. 320-323, Withdrawal of confidence shown by defeat on other question.